 Alert !!!
 New Washington State Record.

-John Grubenhoff, of Pasco Washington, has just caught a 20.32 lb Walleye near the Tri Cities, Washington on Friday March 1 near dusk.
+John Grubenhoff, of Pasco Washington, has caught a 20.32 lb Walleye near the Tri Cities, Washington on Friday March 1, 2014, near dusk.
 The fish was measured properly at a certified scale and witnessed by a State Fishery Biologist.
 John is a familiar face in the Lower Columbia as he posted "Camas Tourny" wins here.
 He is a 29 year Walleye fishing veteran who is a master of the blade bait technique.
 To catch this fish John used a 2 oz bottom bouncer, 6 ft of leader, a size 13 Floating Rapala (Black and Silver), pulling against current at 22 ft depth near rocky shoreline.
 John is one of the nicest guys you will ever meet.
 He has put in the effort and deserves the record.
 The previous Washington state record was caught in 2007 by Mike Hepper of Richland Washington at 19.3 lbs.
 The Oregon State Record has been held by Arnold Berg since 1990 at 19 lbs 15.3 oz .
 The current undisputed record Walleye is from Greers Ferry Arkansas, 1982, at 22 lbs 11 oz.
 A disputed record was caught in 1960 from Old Hickory Reservoir in Tennessee and measured in at 25 lbs.
-There are fish reported to be much larger than any of the above fish, still available to be caught, by YOU!
+There are fish reported to be much larger than any of the above fish, in the Columbia River, still available to be caught, by YOU!

 Ken Demunter passed away on Nov 20, 2014.
 As an avid outdoorsman Ken had a passion for fishing multi species of fish but had a taste and facination for Walleye.
 Ken has been member of the Club for one year an will be sorely missed by his fishing buddies.
 Ken is shown demonstrating that there are other ways, maybe more simple ways to have even more fun at less expense and with less of a footprint.
 Schreiber/Gurtisen